agunnells/the-last-archive-s1/pages/full-essay.md

+### Works Cited

+Biesecker, Barbara.
+“Of Historicity, Rhetoric: The Archive as Scene of Invention.” *Rhetoric & Public Affairs* 9, no. 1 (2006): 124-131.

+Bottomley, Andrew.
+“Podcasting, Welcome to Nightvale, and the Revival of Radio Drama.” *Journal of Radio & Audio Media* 22, no. 2 (2015): 179-189. doi: 10.1080/19376529.2015.1083370.

+Brothman, Brien.
+“Afterglow: Conceptions of Record and Evidence in Archival Discourse.” *Archival Science* 2, no. 3 (2002): 311-342.

+Douglas, Susan. *Listening In: Radio and the American Imagination*.
+Minneapolis: University of Minnesota Press, 1999.

+Hand, Richard, and Mary Traynor.
+“Theories of Radio Drama.”
+In *The Radio Drama Handbook: Audio Drama in Context and Practice*, 33-68.
+New York: Continuum, 2011.

+Ilerbaig, Juan.
+“Archives as Sediments: Metaphors of Deposition and Archival Thinking,” *Archival Science* 21, no. 1 (2020): 83-95.

+Kang, Jay Caspian.
+“White Reporter Privilege.” *The Awl* (blog).
+November 13, 2014. https://www.theawl.com/2014/11/white-reporter-privilege/.

+Ora, Rebecca.
+“Invisible Evidence: Serial and the New Unknowability of Documentary.”
+In *Podcasting: New Aural Cultures and Digital Media*, edited by Dario Llinares, Neil Fox, and Richard Barry, 107-122.
+Cham: Palgrave Macmillan, 2018.

+Lepore, Jill, host.
+“Detection of Deception.” *The Last Archive* (podcast).
+May 21, 2020.
+Accessed August 7, 2022. https://www.thelastarchive.com/season-1/episode-2-detection-of-deception.

+Lepore, Jill, host.
+“The Clue of the Blue Bottle.” *The Last Archive* (podcast).
+May 14, 2020.
+Accessed August 7, 2022. https://www.thelastarchive.com/season-1/episode-1-the-clue-of-the-blue-bottle.

+Lepore, Jill, host.
+“The Invisible Lady.” *The Last Archive* (podcast).
+May 28, 2020.
+Accessed August 7, 2022. https://www.thelastarchive.com/season-1/episode-3-the-invisible-lady.

+Lepore, Jill, host.
+“Unheard.” *The Last Archive* (podcast).
+June 4, 2020.
+Accessed August 7, 2022. https://www.thelastarchive.com/season-1/episode-4-unheard.

+Mattern, Shannon.
+“Extract and Preserve: Underground Repositories for a Posthuman Future.”
+In *New Geographies 09: Posthuman*, edited by Mariano Gomez Luque and Ghazal Jafari, 52-59.
+New York: Actar, 2018.

+McMurtry, Leslie. “‘I’m Not a Real Detective, I Only Play One on Radio’: Serial as the Future of Audio Drama.” *The Journal of Popular Culture* 49, no. 2 (2016): 306-324.

+Miller, Bonnie. “‘The Pictures are Better on Radio’: A Visual Analysis of American Radio Drama from the 1920s to the 1950s.” *Historical Journal of Film, Radio, & Television* 38, no. 2 (2018): 322-342. https://doi.org/10.1080/01439685.2017.1332189.

 [^1]: Juan Ilerbaig, “Archives as sediments: metaphors of deposition and archival thinking,” *Archival Science* 21, no. 1 (2021): 84, https://doi.org/10.1007/s10502-020-09350-z.
 [^2]: Ibid., 85.
 [^3]: Ibid., 88-9.